ArneBinder/pytorch-ie/README.md

 </summary>

-We can expand the above example a little to have a nice string representation.
-However, it now expects a single `collections.abc.Sequence` as `target`:
+We can expand the above example a little to have a nice string representation:

 ```python
 @dataclass(eq=True, frozen=True)